FavianSulthanW/FavianSulthanW.github.io/README.md

 # Hello!
-I'm Sulthan, a penultimate-year statistics undergraduate student with a passion for the world of data science and data analytics.
+I'm Sulthan, a final year statistics undergraduate student with a passion for the world of data science and data analytics.
 I have completed several projects in this field, primarily using Python and R, which are showcased here.
 I'm also currently learning more about Machine Learning.

 #### Technical Skills: Python, SQL, R, Tableau, SPSS, E-Views, Microsoft Excel